0

 A lonely road leads through the middle of the jungle, past the largest living cowries!
 The first stop is Tane Mahuta, “Father of the Forest”, estimated at 1250-2500 years.
 A few kilometres further, the next stop with 3 other Kauris invites you for easy hikes.
 The 4 Sisters, Yakas and Te Matua Ngahere are all accessible via different distances.
 The trails are all well developed, very easy to walk and lead through beautiful, natural jungle.
 While you enjoy the nature around you, suddenly you stand in front of the tree giants completely unexpectedly!
 We were (and are) too deeply impressed by these gigantic wonders of nature.
 There is only one campsite on the west coast near the Kauri trees that gets crowded quickly.
 On the coast there are other places, but these are a bit further to drive.

-Recommended post: Skydiving in New Zealand - Backpacking tips
+Recommended post: Tips BEFORE buying a car in New Zealand - Backpacking Tips

 Tane Mahuta